Will your dietitian nutritionists be able to help me?

 Are These Services Available to Men?

 Yes!
-20% of Ft.
+Approximately 20% of Ft.
 Collins Weight Loss & Nutrition's clients are male.
-It can be confusing since we are located in an OB clinic, but men are always welcome.
-I encourage families to come together to appointments.
-Two sets of ears hear better and recall more than one set of ears.
-Teamwork is priceless!
+It can be confusing since we are located in A Woman’s Place, but men are always welcome.
+We encourage families to come together to appointments for better recall and teamwork.